 First, a publisher creates an AMP version of his original HTML document.
 The AMP-optimized page is hosted on Google’s servers.
 Google pre-renders and caches content before someone clicks on the page in search results.

 Then, a user will be able to see content in two ways:

 - Through Google AMP Viewer–a user lands on your page from the Top Stories carousel.
 The domain, in this case, is Google’s.
 AMP Viewer acts as a hybrid environment for collecting user data.

 - Through Signed Exchange (SXG)–a user will see your domain’s name.
 This technology allows the browser to treat the document as belonging to the publisher.
 The content will be delivered in addition to AMP HTML and appears in standard results.

 - Increased Page Speed

 Bounce rate is directly affected by the page’s speed.
-Research shows that 79% of users will bounce from the page and will not return if the page was loading too long.
+Latest data showed that the chance of a bounce increased by 32% when a page load time went from 1 to 3 seconds.
 With faster page speed, a user will spend more time on a site and more likely convert into a customer.

 - Less Mobile Data Usage

 AMP uses fewer data over 3G and 4G networks.
 Lighter pages load faster, which is especially critical for mobile users whose connections are slower.